axibase/atsd/administration/data_retention.md

 ## Retention Settings

-The amount of time series data stored in the database may be controlled using one of the following methods:
+The amount of time series data stored in the database is controlled using one of the following methods:

 * [Disabling](#disable-metric) the metric.
 * Disabling metric [persistence](#disable-persistence).